-From left to right: Hyeon Gon Lee (KO DA), Jong Min Kim (KOPEC), Se Won Lee (ITER Project Manager KOPEC), DDG Yong Hwan Kim, Kijung Jung (DG KO DA), Joel Hourtoule (SSEN Section Leader ITER), Ingo Kuehn (Design Integration Section RO ITER).
+From left to right: Hyeon Gon Lee (Korean Domestic Agency, KO-DA), Jong Min Kim (KOPEC), Se Won Lee (ITER Project Manager KOPEC), DDG Yong Hwan Kim, Kijung Jung (KO-DA Director General), Joel Hourtoule (SSEN Section Leader ITER), Ingo Kuehn (Design Integration Section Responsible Officer, ITER).

 In Shin-Gori, Joël Hourtoule, Ingo Kuehn and Korean colleagues pose in front of the soon-completed nuclear plant.

 There are more than 400 kilometres of power cables winding through the ITER installation.
 Whether medium or low power, whether they feed the plants or the diagnostic systems, they all share "cable trays" that have to be designed very carefully.

 "In order to optimize cable management," says Joël Hourtoule, ITER's Steady State Electrical Network (SSEN) Section Leader, "one needs to collect information from all the different users of all the different cables.
 It is a complex task for which KOPEC, the Korea Power Engineering Company, is providing support in the preparatory work."